Creator of this online treasure is Christopher Popa, born in 1957, long after "the big band era" supposedly ended.

 Since 1998, Mr. Popa has been employed as a Music Librarian in Chicago, one of the most frequent and famous locales for big bands.

 He is shown above in 2014, with Carole Medal, Director of the Gail Borden Public Library in Elgin, Illinois and the 2013 Illinois Library Association "Librarian of the Year."

-In 1996, Mr. Popa earned a Master's Degree in Library and Information Science from Kent State University in Ohio, including an internship with Bill Schurk in the Music Library and Sound Recordings Archives at Bowling Green State University in Ohio.
+In 1996, Mr. Popa earned a Master's Degree in Library and Information Science from Kent State University in Ohio, which included completion of an internship with Bill Schurk in the Music Library and Sound Recordings Archives at Bowling Green State University in Ohio.

 Shown below are several of Mr. Popa's idols: bandleader-saxophonist Tex Beneke; singer Johnny Desmond; and bandleader-drummer Ray McKinley.
 All three were former stars of The Glenn Miller Orchestra.